Astronamathus/Java-Programs-Grade-10/README.md

-# Java-Programs-
+# Java-Programs
-This thing again
-Yeah so here we go for a second time use what you need, and have fun.
+Use what you need, and have fun.